-B. Clause 5: Drug Treatment Courts
+C. Clause 5: Drug Treatment Courts and Treatment Programs

-Section 10 of the CDSA sets out the aggravating factors to be considered by a court imposing sentence.
+Section 10 of the CDSA sets out the aggravating factors to be considered by a court imposing a sentence.
 Many of these factors have been included in the amended section 5 of the CDSA.
-The new wording of section 10(2) of the CDSA, as set out in clause 5(1) of Bill C-26, distinguishes between the aggravating factors that lead to the imposition of a mandatory minimum punishment and the aggravating factors that should be considered by a sentencing court when no minimum punishment is specified.
+The new wording of section 10(2) of the CDSA, as set out in clause 5(1) of Bill C-15, distinguishes between the aggravating factors that lead to the imposition of a mandatory minimum punishment and the aggravating factors that should be considered by a sentencing court when no minimum punishment is specified.